carbon-io/presentation__gluecon-2017/README.md

 })
 ```

-Lets' look at a more elaborate example:
+Let's look at a more elaborate example:
 * [Zipcode service]( https://github.com/carbon-io/example__zipcode-service)

 ## (7) Testing with Test-tube